Table of Contents

 Where do you put your resume accomplishments?

-1. Your work experience section
+1. Add them to your work experience section

-2. Your resume summary
+2. Add them to your resume summary

 If your resume doesn’t have a summary, I highly recommend adding one.
 “A professional summary is an amazing resource to optimize your resume with keywords, catch an employer’s attention, and provide career highlights,” says resume writer Jazlyn Unbedacht.